-As part of the aggregate stop-loss reinsurance program, MSF records a receivable for each contract year's funds withheld amount until the loss performance for that contract year is known.
-The receivable is increased as interest accrues and decreased with the development of recoverable or in the event of a commutation.
-The reinsurance receivables were \$48.4M at December 31, 2018.
+As part of the aggregate stop loss reinsurance program, MSF records a receivable for each contract year's funds withheld amount until the loss performance for that contract year is known.
+The receivable is increased as interest accrues and decreased with the development of a recoverable or in the event of a commutation.
+The reinsurance receivables were \$56.8M at December 31, 2019.